Recovery Analysis of Damped Spectrally Sparse Signals and Its Relation to MUSIC: Numerical Simulations

 In this experiment, we use synthetic data to test the proposed Algorithm~\ref{alg_NN-MUSIC} with $K = 3$.
 The true $r_k$'s and $f_k$'s are set as $r_1 = 0.92,~r_2 = 0.98,~r_3 = 0.85$ and $f_1 = 0.1,~f_2 = 0.4,~f_3 = 0.8$.
 We set $M=N =50$.
 The data matrix $\Xs$ is then generated as $ \Xs = \A_{rf} \D_{\ct} \bPhi^\top, $ where $\A_{rf},~\text{and}~~ \D_{\ct}$ are generated according to their definition in Section~\ref{prob}, $\bPhi$ is generated as a Gaussian random matrix with normalized columns, and the $c_k$'s are set as $K$ Gaussian random numbers with zero mean and unit variance.
 The first three columns of $\Xs$ are shown in Figure~\ref{test_NA_data} (a).
 Given the above data matrix $\Xs$, we then use Algorithm~\ref{alg_NN-MUSIC} to identify all the $r_k$'s and $f_k$'s.
 Figure~\ref{test_NA_data} (b) displays a surface plot of $\|\QQ(r,f)\|_2$ and indicates that Algorithm~\ref{alg_NN-MUSIC} identifies all the $r_k$'s and $f_k$'s perfectly.

 Next, as a demonstration, we repeat the above experiment but with additive white Gaussian noise with variance $\sigma = 0.1$ (SNR = $9.8806$dB).
 The noiseless data and noisy data are shown in Figure~\ref{test_NA_data_noise}~(a).
-We set the regularization parameter as $\lambda = 3.9558$ and then solve the nuclear norm denoising program~\eqref{NNMnoise}.
+We set the regularization parameter\footnote{Here, the regularization parameter is set according to~\cite{li2017atomicIEEE}.} as $\lambda = 0.2\sigma \sqrt{4MN\log(M)} = 3.9558$ and then solve the nuclear norm denoising program~\eqref{NNMnoise}.
 As is shown in Figure~\ref{test_NA_data_noise}~(b), we observe that the $(r,f)$ pairs can still be estimated by localizing the peaks of $\|\QQ(r,f)\|_2$.
 In particular, the estimated damping ratios and frequencies are given as $\rh_1 = 0.92,~\rh_2 = 0.98,~\rh_3 = 0.79$ and $\fh_1 = 0.1,~\fh_2 = 0.4,~\fh_3 = 0.8$.
 Note that we leave the corresponding theoretical guarantees for future work.